Hit and Run Accidents

 Insurance companies have lawyers who help them find ways to minimize your compensation.
 We level the playing field.
 Our legal team investigates your accident.
 Our attorneys build a strong case and fight for maximum compensation – whether it’s through a negotiated settlement or a jury verdict.

 If you were hurt in a hit and run accident, we will pursue all options to recover the maximum compensation possible.
 Learn more about how we can help.
 Contact us to schedule a free consultation.
-Our offices are located in Raleigh, Fayetteville, Dunn and Clinton.
+Our offices are located in Raleigh, Fayetteville, Dunn, Southern Pines, and Clinton.